-EMPLOYER OBLIGATIONS - INCREASE IN SUPERANNUATION GUARANTEE RATE
+INCREASE IN SUPERANNUATION GUARANTEE RATE

-The superannuation guarantee rate will rise from 11% to 11.5% from 1 July 2024.
-The rate will subsequently rise to 12% in the 2024-25 income year.
-It is prudent to review your employment contracts and ascertain whether the employee's package is inclusive of or excluding the superannuation guarantee.
-You should also review your payroll systems and setup to ensure this change is processed correctly.
+The superannuation guarantee rate will rise from 11.5% to 12% from 1July 2025.
+It is prudent to review your employment contracts and ascertain whether the employee's package is inclusive of or excluding superannuation guarantee once again.
+This is the last rate increase to superannuation guarantee.

-EMPLOYER OBLIGATIONS - DEDUCTIBILITY OF PAYMENTS TO WORKERS (INCLUDING DIRECTORS AND ASSOCIATES)
+DEDUCTIBILITY OF PAYMENTS TO WORKERS (INCLUDING DIRECTORS AND ASSOCIATES)

 From 1 July 2019, you must comply with PAYG reporting and withholding obligations in order to claim a tax deduction for payments you make to workers (including employees and contractors).
 If you fail to withhold PAYG from your workers' payments or do not report the amounts to the ATO prior to an audit/review, they may be considered non-compliant payments and treated as non-deductible for income tax purposes.
-Particularly, care must be taken when paying associates (e.g., business owners or their family members) to ensure you meet your withholding and reporting obligations.
+Particular care must be taken when paying associates (e.g., business owners or their family members) to ensure you meet your withholding and reporting obligations.